 MetLife Pet Insurance Can Help You Cover Behavioral Training

-MetLife Pet can typically help provide coverage for behavioral training through our optional Preventive Care add-on plan.
-This means you could be reimbursed for some of the associated costs — whether it’s according to your reimbursement rate (up to your plan’s annual limit), or according to the benefit limit listed in your plan for behavior training costs.1,2
+MetLife Pet can typically help provide coverage for behavioral training.
+The most straightforward way is through our optional Preventive Care add-on plan.
+This add-on allows you to be reimbursed for behavioral training for any reason — according to your reimbursement percentage and up to your annual limit.1,2

 What Is Behavioral Training?